 Not all cases of bad breath, however, indicate a health problem.
 Food smells that are repulsive to you - but gusty to your cat - can be harmless.
 Your cat's breath may be pretty pungent, for example, after she chows down some smoked oysters or canned tuna.

-"Nevertheless, consistent bad breath should be checked by a veterinarian," Dr. Davis advises.
+"Nevertheless, consistent bad breath should be checked by a veterinarian," states Dr. Davis.
 "Halitosis is a common complaint of cat owners and veterinary examination is usually necessary to identify the cause.